elliottminns/blackfire/README.md

 You must have Swift 2.2 or later installed.
 You can learn more about Swift 2.2 at [Swift.org](http://swift.org)

+Blackfish is tested using the latest Swift **Development** snapshots, with current testing using snapshot [February 8, 2016](https://swift.org/download/)

 ### Work in Progress

 This is a work in progress and will likely change frequently, pull requests are welcome!